Skip to content

 )

-adjust_fdr(experiment_results, metrics=None, *, alpha=None, arbitrary_dependence=True) #
+adjust_fdr(experiment_results, metrics=None, *, alpha=None, arbitrary_dependence=False) #

 Adjust p-value and alpha to control the false discovery rate (FDR).